Policy Concerning Violations of Academic Integrity

 Pharmacist Internship Requirement

-Fourth year pharmacy students must complete 40 weeks of required and elective clerkships as outlined in the current course of study and as scheduled by the Office of Experiential Programs.
-During the third year of the Program, in consultation with the student, the clerkship coordinator will develop a senior clerkship schedule for each student.
-In scheduling clerkships, efforts will be made to accommodate special student needs; however, the final decision resides with the Coordinator of Experiential Education.
+Fourth year pharmacy students must complete ten 4-week (total of 40 weeks; 1600 hours) of required and elective APPEs as outlined in the current course of study and as scheduled by the Office of Experiential Programs (OEP).
+During the third year of the PharmD program, OEP will collaborate with the student on the selection of their APPE schedule.
+In scheduling APPEs, efforts will be made to accommodate special student needs; however, the final decision resides with the Assistant Dean of Experiential Education.
 No scheduling exceptions will be made for housing considerations.
-Students are advised to maintain their campus/Omaha housing arrangements until their clerkship schedules have been finalized and approved by the clerkship coordinator.
+Students are advised to maintain their campus/Omaha housing arrangements until their APPEs schedules have been finalized.
+Changes in APPE schedule may be considered for emergency situations, including changes in preceptor or site.

-Fourth year pharmacy students must complete certain required clerkships as outlined in the course of study.
+Fourth year pharmacy students must complete 6-required APPEs as outlined in the course of study.
 Required clerkships must be completed at College affiliated sites that are precepted by faculty who hold a full-time or adjunct appointment in the College of Pharmacy.

-Students admitted to the College of Pharmacy through the rural early acceptance programs, i.e., Rural Health Opportunities Program (RHOP) and Rural Pharmacy Practice Educational Initiative (RPPEI), are required to complete a minimum of four clerkships in rural settings.
-A rural setting is considered to be a practice setting located outside the Lincoln and Omaha metropolitan areas.
-In fulfilling this requirement, students must complete one ambulatory care and one acute care clerkship in either Level I or II.
+Students admitted to the College of Pharmacy through the rural early assurance programs, i.e., Rural Health Opportunities Program (RHOP) and Rural Pharmacy Practice Educational Initiative (RPPEI), are required to complete a minimum of four clerkships in rural settings.